 If you are unable to file a written appeal, you may appeal by phone.
 We will record your appeal in writing.
-Please call our customer service team at (800) 310-5249.
+Please call our customer service team at the number on the back of your ID card.

 We will provide information about how to file or participate in an appeal in another language if you request it.